“Any measurement system can be gamed. However, if I had you game a system, I would want you to game it in getting things done faster” – Daniel Vacanti

 Establishing Flow is all about building a reliable system for work processing.
 Establishing the Flow is the key to being able to give a statistically significant answer to the two questions above.

 With Flow metrics, you don’t need to guess or estimate when work on a project will be done.
-The metrics of your workflow give you hard data on the productivity, efficiency, and reliability of your production process.
+The Flow metrics give you hard data on the productivity, efficiency, and reliability of your production process.

 Lean manufacturing metrics are just as relevant for knowledge work

 However, Dan Vacanti insists that managing Kanban flow is about delivering value.
-These metrics help you capture the health of that process, and that is relevant in every context.
+The Lean metrics help you capture the health of that process, and that is relevant in every context.

 These metrics serve 2 purposes and both are universally valuable: